RichardBradley/liquibase.github.com/documentation/diff.md

 </details>

-The `diff` command produces a list of categories along with one of the following variables:
+The `diff` command produces a list of categories along with one of the following descriptions:
 + **Missing:** The object is not on your comparison database (source database).
 + **Unexpected:** There are objects on your comparison database (source database) that are not on your reference database (target database).
-+ **Changed:** The object was changed in the database.
++ **Changed:** The object as it exists on the source database is different than as it exists in the target database.
-> **Note:** The changed variable will not specify the type of change applied to your database.
-Run the `diffChangeLog` command see specific information about what changes are applied to the database.
+> **Note:** The changed description will not specify the type of change applied to your database.
+Run the [diffChangeLog](diffChangeLog.html) command to generate a changelog that will apply the changes to the target database.

 Liquibase Community `diff` categories:
 + Catalog